openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 The private key file should be provided to the driver using the ``san_private_key`` configuration flag.
-The public key should be uploaded to the Spectrum Virtualize family system using the storage management GUI or command-line interface.
+The public key should be uploaded to the Storage Virtualize family system using the storage management GUI or command-line interface.

 .. note::

    Ensure that Cinder has read permissions on the private key file.

-Configure the Spectrum Virtualize family driver
+Configure the Storage Virtualize family driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Enable the Spectrum Virtualize family driver
+Enable the Storage Virtualize family driver
 --------------------------------------------

-Set the volume driver to the Spectrum Virtualize family driver by setting
+Set the volume driver to the Storage Virtualize family driver by setting
 the ``volume_driver`` option in the ``cinder.conf`` file as follows:

 iSCSI: